malekhya9/taskMan-application/README.md

 ## 🆘 Support

-For support and questions:
+For issues and questions:
-- Check the documentation
+1. Check the [Setup Guide](SETUP_GUIDE.md) for common issues
-- Review the API endpoints
+2. Review the API documentation at `/swagger`
-- Check the console for error messages
+3. Check the logs for error details
-- Ensure all environment variables are set correctly
+4. Verify configuration settings

-## 🔄 Future Enhancements
+## 🔄 Recent Updates

-- Real-time notifications
-- Kanban board view
-- Advanced reporting
-- Mobile app
+- **Migrated from Node.js to .NET 8** for better performance and enterprise readiness
+- **Enhanced security** with built-in ASP.NET Core features
+- **Improved error handling** with global exception middleware
+- **Better documentation** with Swagger/OpenAPI integration
-- Integration with external tools
+- **Structured logging** with Serilog
-- Advanced file management
-- Task templates
-- Time tracking
+- **Rate limiting** for API protection